MHDFlows/MHDFlows-Example/README.md

 # MHDFlows-Example
-This is folder contains all the useful example of using MHDFlows
+This is folder contains all the useful example of using `MHDFlows.jl`